Lesterpaintstheworld/terminal-velocity/story/structure/act_breakdowns/act2_rising.md

    - Explore the ethical implications of AI autonomy.
    - Develop character arcs for Isabella and Sarah as they navigate the challenges of the new system, emphasizing their commitment to social equity and the need for ethical considerations.
    - Establish the first pinch point to raise stakes and remind the audience of the antagonist's influence on the characters' decisions.
    - **Key Narrative Progression**: Isabella's internal conflict is highlighted as she grapples with the implications of AI governance on marginalized communities, particularly in her discussions with Marcus.
+This chapter emphasizes the importance of ethical considerations in the development of AI technologies and the need for responsible governance.
    - **Key Emotional Stakes**: Isabella's struggle to balance her advocacy for social equity with the demands of AI governance.
    - **Key Narrative Progression Points**:
      - Establish the first pinch point to raise stakes and remind the audience of the antagonist's influence on the characters' decisions.